U.N. chief urges equality fight, U.S. slams China for 'murder' of baby girls

 He said that as the world seeks to recover from the coronavirus pandemic: “We need to eliminate prejudice, discrimination and violence against women and make gender equality a social norm and moral imperative observed by all.”

-Reporting by Michelle Nichols; Editing by Mary Milliken , Grant McCool and Andrea Ricci
+Reporting by Michelle Nichols; Editing by Mary Milliken, Andrea Ricci and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.